skeezicsb/PERQemu/PERQemu/Readme.txt

 Fixed in v0.5.3:
   - A workaround for PNX 2 video support is included (disk image TBA).
+  - Accent S7 (Release III, unreleased) also verified as well.

 NOTE: PNX 1 drops into its microcode debugger (i.e., crashes) after booting if 2MB of memory is configured; it runs fine with 1MB.
-PNX 2, POS, MPOS and Accent have no trouble with a full megaword of memory.
+PNX 2, POS, MPOS and Accent have no trouble with a full megaword (2MB) of memory.

 Accent mouse tracking takes a little getting used to since it runs in relative mode.
 To simulate mouse "swipes" you have to use the Alt key (Option key on